AnirudhLab/Police_chatbot_realtime/RAILWAY_DEPLOYMENT.md

 - ENVIRONMENT=production
 - FLASK_ENV=production
 - ALLOWED_ORIGIN=https://your-railway-app-url.railway.app (replace with your actual URL)
+- PORT=8080 (Railway will override this, but it's good to have it set)

 To set environment variables in Railway:
 1. Go to your Railway project dashboard